 Rising energy costs and concerns over carbon emissions are the primary driving factors for the adoption of new technology in lighting globally.
 Energy savings in lighting are currently reached via the switch from traditional light sources to more efficient ones such as LEDs.
 Nonetheless, smart control is required to achieve the green targets set by many countries.
 Smart lighting can be defined as a technology developed for energy savings and user comfort with added benefits such as a long operating time and reduced maintenance costs.
-In addition to these much-appreciated features, there are major refurbishment needs in lighting, for legislative reasons, such as the European Union Ecodesign Directive (2005/32/EY), which is about to ban many lamp types widely used in, for example, street lighting.
+In addition to these much-appreciated features, there are major refurbishment needs in lighting, for legislative reasons, such as the European Union Ecodesign Directive (2005/32/EY), which is about to ban many lamps types widely used in, for example, street lighting.
 This will further induce the development of LED-based intelligent systems.
-Street lighting is an excellent demonstrator of the energy savings of smart control.
+Street lighting is an excellent demonstration of the energy savings of smart control.
 It is estimated that the world’s 220 million street lights use 159 TWh of energy annually, generating 81 megatons of CO2 emissions.
 By employing new LED-based street lighting systems, a city of one million inhabitants, for example, could generate energy savings worth 2-3 million euros annually.

 The environmental and economic impact is significant because street lighting is widely deployed, the power level in luminaires is high (18-400 W) and the intelligence level is traditionally low.
 Traditional street lights work on full power when turned on, and the amount of light is not usually adjusted.
 Active control of street lighting was not previously feasible due to the difficulty of dimming traditional light sources.
 With the current LED revolution, smart features have become reality, and intelligent software-controlled street lighting systems have started to emerge on the market.